watem-sedem/watem-sedem/README.rst

 submitted to versioning via git.
 These optimisation were executed by `Fluves
 <https://fluves.com/>`_.

 Model versions
 ==============

 CN-WS has thee modus operandi: CN_WS, CN_WS_console and CN_WS_LongTerm:

-1. CN_WS = CN_WS model to simulate one rainfall event; model version including
-graphical user interface (GUI).
+1. The CN_WS model is used simulate the erosion and sediment run-off for one rainfall event. graphical user interface (GUI).
 To start the model, use the "CN_WS" shortcut in the current folder.
 To view the underlying source code, open the CN_WS folder and: